People keep looking for a reasonable answer for whether can they weld galvanized steel?

 Telecommunication industries, automotive wind and solar industries, construction industries, and others like these are the famous industries where you can find the usage of galvanized steel.

 However, welding this steel is more than doing something you do for uncoated welding steel.
-But the preparation method must be accurate.
+The preparation method must be accurate.
 If certain precautions are not kept in mind, you may face issues like the whole puddle may pop up or blows out.

 Therefore, you must be aware of everything that needs to be done in the welding process.
 Don’t worry.
 I will tell you all about them.